tejapan/hello-world/README.md

 # hello-world

 I am Teja.I have absolutely no clue why I am here.
-But so did Adam and Eve!
+But so did Adam and Eve on their arrival!